 A mixed chorus.
 Membership through audition.
 Numerous appearances throughout the year, on campus, at various civic organizations, broadcasting stations, and social groups, as well as public performances.

 18:2.
-UNIVERSITY CHORUS.
-Each semester.
+University Chorus.
 2 hours a week.
 1 credit.

 Informal choral singing for mixed voices, designed for training and recreation of participants.
 No audition required.